trevis-dev/starknet-cairo-101/README.md

 ### Help is welcome!
 This project can be made better, and will evolve in the coming weeks.
 Your contributions are welcome!
 Here are things that you can do to help:
 - Correct bugs if you find some
-- Add explanation in the comments of the exercice if you feel it needs more explanation
+- Add explanation in the comments of the exercise if you feel it needs more explanation
-- Add exercices showcasing your favorite Cairo feature ​
+- Add exercises showcasing your favorite Cairo feature ​
 ### Reusing this project
 This project uses [Nile](https://github.com/OpenZeppelin/nile).